Encryption for backups in Amazon Backup

 Amazon Elastic Block Store (Amazon EBS) | By default, Amazon EBS backups are either encrypted using the key that was used to encrypt the source volume, or they are unencrypted.
 During restore, you can choose to override the default encryption method by specifying a KMS key. | Not supported |

-Amazon Elastic Compute Cloud (Amazon EC2) AMIs | Amazon EC2 AMIs backed by Amazon EBS snapshots can take advantage of Amazon EBS encryption.
-Snapshots of both data and root volumes can be encrypted and attached to an AMI.
-Snapshots of unencrypted AMIs are also unencrypted. | Not supported |
+Amazon Elastic Compute Cloud (Amazon EC2) AMIs | AMIs are unencrypted.
+EBS snapshots are encrypted by the default encryption rules for EBS backups (see entry for EBS).
+EBS snapshots of data and root volumes can be encrypted and attached to an AMI. | Not supported |

-Amazon Relational Database Service (Amazon RDS) | Amazon RDS snapshots are automatically encrypted with the same encryption key that
+Amazon Relational Database Service (Amazon RDS) | Amazon RDS snapshots are automatically encrypted with the same encryption key that was used to encrypt the source Amazon RDS database.
+Snapshots of unencrypted Amazon RDS databases are also unencrypted. | Not supported |

 Amazon Aurora | Aurora cluster snapshots are automatically encrypted with the same encryption key that was used to encrypt the source Amazon Aurora cluster.
 Snapshots of unencrypted Aurora clusters are also unencrypted. | Not supported |